Großer Arber: Fauna and flora

 The summit region of the Großer Arber does not rise above the natural tree line.
 Nevertheless, it is treeless and covered by subalpine calcareous grasses, rocky meadows (Felsfluren) and mountain pine bushes, which occur nowhere else in the Bavarian Forest.
 The characteristic bird species of this region include the meadow pipit, alpine accentor, water pipit, ring ouzel and wheatear.
 To the north in the direction of Lam there is farmer-managed, selection cutting forest (Plenterwald), in the south towards Bodenmais is state forest.

 Climate

 Overview

+Großer Arber has a subarctic climate (Köppen Dfc) bordering on humid continental climate (Köppen Dfb).

 The summit region of the Great Arber has an average of 160 days of frost and 150 days of snow cover per year.
 Because of late and early frosts, the vegetation period lasts little more than 100 days.
 The July temperature in the highest areas is 11 degrees.
 Of the approximately 1950 mm of annual precipitation, 40% falls as snow.

-The lowest recorded temperature of -26.4 °C was measured on January 12, 1987.
-The highest temperature of 30.3 °C was measured on July 27, 1983.
-The highest snow cover was measured on April 2, 1988, when it reached 372 cm.
-The weather station operated here since November 1982.
+The lowest recorded temperature of -26.4 °C was measured on 12 January 1987.
+The highest temperature of 30.3 °C was measured on 27 July 1983.
+The highest snow cover was measured on 2 April 1988, when it reached 372 cm.
+The weather station has operated here since November 1982.